 What are the connotations of "Ve'ahavta es Hashem ... "?

-Rashi #1: It means that one should serve Hashem out of love and not just out of fear.
+Rashi #1: It means that one should serve Hashem not (only) out of fear but also out of love.
 1

-Rashi #2 (in Sanhedrin, 74a): It means that one should ot exchange Him for an Avodah Zarah.
+Rashi #2 (in Sanhedrin, 74a): It means that one should not exchange Him for any other god.

-Ramban (citing the Sifri): One should study Torah (not in order to be called 'Rebbi', to sit in a (prestigious) Yeshivah, to live a long life or to merit Olam ha'Ba, but) out of the love of Hashem.
+Ramban (citing the Sifri): One should not study Torah (in order to be called 'Rebbi', to sit in a (prestigious) Yeshivah, to live a long life or to merit Olam ha'Ba); rather, out of love of Hashem.

 Seforno: It means that one should be happy to do whatever is good in the Eyes of Hakadosh-Baruch-Hu.

-If one should study Torah purely out of the love of Hashem, why did the Torah write earlier, in Devarim 4:40 "Lema'an Yitav lach ... " and "u'Lema'an Tichyu u'Vasem vi'Yerishtem es ha'Aretz"?
+If one should serve Hashem purely out of love, why did the Torah write earlier (4:40) "Lema'an Yitav lach ... " and "u'Lema'an Tichyu Uva'sem vi'Yerishtem es ha'Aretz"?

-Since the Torah will say (See Pasuk 13) "Es Hashem Elokecha Tiyra", why does it need to add "Ve'ahavta ... "?
+Since the Torah will say (in Pasuk 13) "Es Hashem Elokecha Tira", why does it need to add "Ve'ahavta ... "?